mmorehea/NeuroMiner/README.md

 comes from NeuroMorpho.org while `Depth` is computed using the [L-measure application](http://cng.gmu.edu:8080/Lm/help/index.htm).
-I'm assuming they should measure the same thing, so even though both variables were considered important in variable selection, one of them will need to be removed.
+I'm assuming they should measure the same thing, so even though both variables were considered important in variable selection, `Depth` will need to be removed for now since it came from the L-measure tool.

 Trying a Multinomial Model
 ==========================